 The results on the Mirai C\&C related traffic are best observed on the mirai-cnc-dos datasets, shown in \figurename~\ref{fig:flids_vs_kits_miraidos_kits}.
 The measured metrics are 0.9998 accuracy, 0.9999 F1 and 0.7397 MCC.
-Kitsune correctly detected as anomalous all the performed DoS attacks, but failed to detect the C\&C related traffic.
+Kitsune correctly detected all the performed DoS attacks as anomalous, but failed to detect the C\&C related traffic.
 During the period between the Mirai bot activation and the first attack, the device periodically communicates with the Mirai C\&C server.
-This traffic went undetected for Kitsune as its reconstruction error is close to the error for the normal traffic.
-In contrast, while our proposed method failed to detect some packets related to the DoS attacks, all the Mirai C\&C traffic is well separated from the normal activity as shown in \figurename~\ref{fig:flids_vs_kits_miraidos_flids}.
+This traffic went undetected for Kitsune as its reconstruction error is close to the error for normal traffic.
+In contrast, while our proposed method failed to detect some packets related to the DoS attacks, all the Mirai C\&C traffic is well separated from the normal activity, as shown in \figurename~\ref{fig:flids_vs_kits_miraidos_flids}.

 The masscan dataset also shows significant differences between Kitsune and the proposed clustered FL model.
 The measured metrics ranged from 0.7781-0.8122 accuracy, 0.8026-0.8865 F1 and 0.4665-0.5971 MCC.
-All the low volume scanning activity and a significant number of packets from the medium volume scanning activity were below Kitsune's threshold as shown in \figurename~\ref{fig:flids_vs_kits_masscan_kits}.
-However, our proposed method detected all activity irrespective of the scanning rate as shown in \figurename~\ref{fig:flids_vs_kits_masscan_flids}.
+All the low-volume scanning activity and a significant number of packets from the medium-volume scanning activity were below Kitsune's threshold, as shown in \figurename~\ref{fig:flids_vs_kits_masscan_kits}.
+However, our proposed method detected all activity irrespective of the scanning rate, as shown in \figurename~\ref{fig:flids_vs_kits_masscan_flids}.

 Unlike Mirai's C\&C behavior, Kitsune was able to detect the Merlin C\&C activity, which is noisier than Mirai's.
 Some packets related to the ICMP attack went undetected; however, all attacks included packets above the anomaly threshold: 0.9791 accuracy, 0.9891 F1 and 0.7392 MCC.
 Most anomalous packets from the scan-amplification data were also correctly classified: 0.9912 accuracy, 0.9955 F1 and 0.5988.